Q: How many Gods are there?

 Q: Is the Bible inerrant & infallible?

-A: No. See How We Got the Bible: A Reality Check for Christians, & How the NT Epistles Define Christ: Not God, Just Another Flawed Human
+A: No. See How the NT Epistles Define Christ: Not God, Just Another Flawed Human

 Q: Is the Bible Divinely inspired?